grnet/synnefo/docs/compute-api-guide.rst

 Update Server Metadata Item
 ---------------------------

-Set a new or update an existing a metadum value for a virtual server.
+Set a new or update an existing a metadata value for a virtual server.

 .. rubric:: Request